Jalairs: Indian subcontinent

 There were Jalairs who served in the Mughal Empire as officials such as Mirak Bahadur Jalair.

 Central Asia

-Today Jalayir clans are a member of the Senior Jüz tribal union in Kazakhstan, they also are part of Uzbeks, Karakalpaks, and Kyrgyzes.
+Today Jalayir clans are a member of the Senior Jüz tribal union in Kazakhstan, they also are part of Uzbeks, Karakalpaks, and Kyrgyz.

 Jalair tribe in the Kazakh people

-From ancient times, Jalair tribe (Жалайыр in Kazakh Cyrillics, Jalaiyr in Kazakh Latin) is one of the major Kazakh tribes, in Kazakhstan, Jalairs belong to the Kazakh Senior Juz, they live mostly in the north, north-east and in the middle part of Kazakhstan, such as Saryarka region, Karagandy province, Akmola province, and east Kazakhstan province.
+From ancient times, Jalair tribe (Жалайыр in Kazakh Cyrillic, Jalaiyr in Kazakh Latin) is one of the major Kazakh tribes, in Kazakhstan, Jalairs belong to the Kazakh Senior Juz, they live mostly in the north, north-east and in the middle part of Kazakhstan, such as Saryarka region, Karagandy province, Akmola province, and east Kazakhstan province.
 Jalairs also are a part of few Kazakh populations in Uzbekistan and Russia (see the Jalair tribe of Kazakh people - from Wikipedia Jalair introduction in Kazakh language).